 It was called the ‘Plain Truth’.

-I carried it into our local Chapel to show off this delightful new magazine.
+I carried the Plain Truth magazine into our local Chapel to show off this delightful new discovery.

 What this magazine was teaching was a confusing mixture of truth and falsehood.